 All flight activity matched audio files (henceforth referred to as flight-activity audio) were first forward-backward high-pass filtered at 70 kHz (2nd order Butterworth filter).
 For the analysis we used recordings from the first microphone, as it appeared to have consistently captured calls with the least reverberance of the three channels.
 The first microphone was located facing the cave opening, perhaps therefore capturing calls of both entering and exiting bats well.

-We quantified frequency, duration and amplitude of the three parts of the echolocation call (iFM, CF and tFM) using two complementary acoustic analyses.
+We quantified frequency, duration and amplitude of the three components of the echolocation call (iFM, CF and tFM) using two complementary acoustic analyses.
 The first analysis is the ‘individual call’ analysis, where we measured parameters of one individual echolocation call from each flight activity audio file.
 The second analysis is the ‘window’ analysis.
 Each flight-activity audio was split into consecutive windows of 50 ms duration.
 We then measured the acoustic parameters per window of all windows of a flight-activity audio.
 In recordings with multiple bats, the 50 ms windows could contain overlapping calls.

 The advantage of the individual call analysis is that the measurements made on the calls are directly interpretable as call component alterations reveal the sensory decisions of the bats.
 On the other hand, the disadvantage of the individual call analysis is that especially in multi-bat recordings, it can be difficult to find a non-overlapped call.
 The window analysis complements individual call analysis by enabling measurements even on audio with overlapping calls.
 Window analysis also allows a kind of null-hypothesis testing where the observed multi-bat audio can be compared with 1) single bat audio and 2) ‘virtual’ multi-bat audio files created by adding multiple single bat audio files.
 These ‘virtual’ multi-bat audio files recreate a scenario where two bats echolocate in the same volume without actively responding to each other’s presence.
 The disadvantage with window analysis is the lack of call-level measurements.
 Ultimately, using the two approaches simultaneously strengthens the interpretation of our results.